 If you do receive IU compensation, you will be required to fill out an annual employment questionnaire in order for the VA to determine your continued eligibility.

 The Importance of Documenting the Frequency and Severity of Your Migraines

 When you visit your doctor about your migraines, it’s very important that you explain how often you’re experiencing them and if they are, in fact, prostrating.
 The more descriptive you can be about your symptoms and how you must respond to alleviate them, the better.
-If your medical report simply notes that you had two migraines each month, that doesn’t tell the VA ratings specialist much about your situation.
-But if your records detail your symptoms showing you had prostrating headaches requiring you lie in a dark, quiet room for days, you provide the ratings specialist with important information.
+If your medical report simply notes that you had two migraines each month, that doesn’t tell the VA rating specialist much about your situation.
+But if your records detail your symptoms showing you had prostrating headaches requiring you lie in a dark, quiet room for days, you provide the rating specialist with important information.

 These details are critical because you will be rated based on what’s in your medical records.
 The VA specialist has more confidence and trust in what is printed in those records over what you may tell the VA administration directly.

 Our VA Disability Attorneys Can Help With Your Claim for Benefits

 If you suffer from migraine headaches you believe were caused by your military service, you may be eligible for benefits, and our VA disability attorneys may be able to help your claim.
 At Cuddigan Law, disability law is all we do, and we have over 50 years experience handling disability claims and appeals.
 We represent Veterans all accross the country..
 Contact us at 402-933-5405 to discuss your situation.